denisecase/denisecase.github.io/_posts/2015-11-24-request_for_reference.md

 ---

 On campus job openings will be posted Monday, November 30, 2015 for three days.
-For those stopping by to ask if I would act as a reference:
+For those stopping by to ask if I would act as a verbal reference:

 * Please send me an email with your full name and ' - Reference information' as the subject.
 * Attach your resume or cv.